Blog Listen About Listen Free →

 What Is a CDFA — And Do You Actually Need One?

-I sat across from a client last year — smart, successful, six-figure career — who was about to sign a divorce settlement that would have cost them over $200,000 in the next decade.
+I sat across from a client last year — smart, successful, six-figure career — who was about to sign a divorce settlement that would’ve cost them over $200,000 in the next decade.

 The retirement account they were keeping would be taxed at withdrawal.
 The house their spouse was getting had appreciated $180,000 tax-free.
 One asset was worth exactly what it said on the statement.
-The other was worth 25–30% less once taxes entered the picture.
+The other was worth 25-30% less once Uncle Sam took his cut.

 What a CDFA Actually Does (In Plain English)

 CDFA stands for Certified Divorce Financial Analyst.
-The title doesn’t tell you much, so let me break it down the way I explain it to everyone who sits across from me.
+But the title doesn’t tell you much, so let me break it down the way I explain it to everyone who sits across from me.

 Your divorce attorney handles the law.
 Custody agreements, filing deadlines, court strategy.
 They’re trained in legal procedure.
 Most of them are not trained in tax code, pension valuations, or long-term financial modeling.
 That’s not a knock on attorneys — it’s just a different skill set.